Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Intersex

-A term used to describe a person who may have the biological attributes of both sexes or whose biological attributes do not fit with societal assumptions about what constitutes male or female.
+A term used to describe a person who has biological attributes of both male and female sexes or whose biological attributes do not fit with societal or medical assumptions about what constitutes male or female.

-Intersex people may identify as male, female or non-binary.
+Intersex people may identify as male, female, non-binary or otherwise.

 L